-Let’s go back to a time when retail was much more diverse (when Walmart and Target were just another fish in a greater pond.)
+Let’s go back to a time when retail was much more diverse, when Walmart and Target were just another fish in a greater pond, and Kmart was king.
+Let’s go back to 1962.
 Today, I’m talking about the Midwestern-based Venture Stores discount chain…

 Together with late founder George Dayton’s grandson Douglass, Geisse co-founded and launched Target Stores.
 The first location opened on May 1, 1962, and put his concepts on full display.
 Sam Walton wouldn’t launch his Wal-Mart Discount City stores until July, so Dayton and Geisse were truly ahead of the oncoming rise of discount retail.
 By 1968, Target would soon expand into Missouri, with two new stores opened in Saint Louis.
 That same year, Geisse would resign from Dayton.
 He and other Target executives disagreed over expansion strategy, some favoring a market dominance plan over shotgun growth.
 The Minneapolis Star Tribune said in Geisse’s 1992 obituary that he left “when he was passed over for the top job.”